 Interpretation in connection with the use of informational technologies

+Generally: add literature and quotes; structure text with headings / subheadings and maybe organize the arguments more consequently and shorten a little bit

+Should we use the personal „we“ in the texts???,please correct spelling in the text

+Introduction

-Using modern and informational technologies in museums (and the other cultural institutions as well) is one of the most important topics nowadays.
-And one of the most controversial.
-People - laics, museum profesionals, broad public, management of museums, all of them have different opinions.
-Mostsly we can recognize two groups of opinions – supporters of the using informational technologies for interpretating and opponents of using informational technologies for interpretating.
+Using modern and informational technologies in museums (and the other cultural institutions as well) is one of the most important and controversial topics nowadays.
+People like laics, museum profesionals, broad public, management of museums, all of them have different opinions.
+Mostly we can recognize two groups of opinions – supporters of using informational technologies for interpreting and opponents of using informational technologies for interpretaion.

-We are from the generation which has grown up with the informational technologies, we use them on daily basis and samotimes we cannot imagine how to be without them.
-That is why we choose this topic for our discussion during the convention of the museology students held in Graz at the beginning od the December 2017.
+We are from the generation which has grown up with the informational technologies, we use them on daily basis and samtimes we cannot imagine to be without them.
+That is why we choose this topic for our discussion during the convention of the museology students held in Graz at the beginning of December 2017.

-For starting our discussion we came up with the most common usage of the informational technologies in the museums.
-It is:
+For starting the discussion the most common usages of the informational technologies in the museums came up.
+These are:

-using the informational technologies fot digitalisation of the collections and researche,
+using informational technologies fot digitalisation of collections and research,

-presenting collections on the modern way and phenomenon of the virtual museums,
+presenting collections on modern way and phenomenon of virtual museums,

-using the informational technologies for PR of the museum and building the brand of the museum.
+using informational technologies for PR of museums and building the brand of the museum.

-This years topic is Interpretation (in all context that interpretation might have).
-Interpretation is the key role of the museums.
-All the nestors of the museology agreed that collecting, selection process, researches are important, but it is only the presentation what makes a museum.
-Presentation of the collections to the widebroad public.
-Interpretating the collections.
-Giving meanings and informational context.
-Educating thanks to this interpretation.
-This interpretation process starts during the researche of the objects and collections.
-Thanks to the researches and documentation we got informations that helps us to understand the real meaning of the subject and interpretate it right.
-That is exactly where the digitalisation helps.
-Using the modern technologies for digitalisation and researche gives us a possibility to share our opinions and researche results with the experts around the world.
-It is well-known fact that „more people know more“.
-And thanks to the informational technologies is this museological brainstorming possible.
+This year the general topic of the meeting is interpretation (in all context that interpretation might have).
+Interpretation has a key role in museums.
+All the nestors of museology agreed that collecting, selection process, researches are important, but especially for museums is the task of displaying objectsfor a widebroad public and additionally: Interpreting the collections, giving meanings and informational context, educating thanks to the interpretation.
+This interpretation process starts during the research of the objects and collections.
+Thanks to the researches and documentation visitors receive information that helps to understand the real meaning of the subject and interprete it in the way the it was meant.
+That is exactly where digitalisation helps.
+Using modern technologies for digitalisation and research gives us a possibility to share our opinions and research results with experts around the world.
+It is a well-known fact that „more people know more“.
+And thanks to informational technologies this museological brainstorming is possible.

 „The results of the digitalisation are the platform for methodical, professional discourse, colloqiums, and manuals leading to improve of the quality of work in collecting organisations.“

-In connection with easier sharing the information we have to mention that nowadays society is faster.
-More faster than it was ten years ago.
+In connection with sharing information we have to mention that nowadays „society“ is faster. than ten years ago.
 We want things now, accesible in the easiest way.
-For the most people is the phenomenom of the virtual museums that easiest way how to get the museum experience.
+For most people the phenomenom of the virtual museums is thae easiest way for museum experiences.

-Google offers over the 160 millions of links about virtual museums (on the 10th of the January 2018) the most often the possibility of the virtual tour in the most famous ang biggest museums (the Louvre Museum, the Smithonian Institute, etc.).
-Providing the opportunity of te online tours (with access to informations about the objects) is one of the biggest (and most questioned) PR tools that museums actually have.
+Google offers over the 160 million links on virtual museums (on the 10th of the January 2018) the most often the possibility of the virtual tour in the most famous and biggest museums (the Louvre Museum, the Smithonian Institute, etc.).
+Providing the opportunity of online tours (with access to information about the objects) is one of the biggest (and most questioned) PR tools that museums actually have.

-The informational technologies in connection with the digitalisation offer the possibility of re-creating the damaged, destroyed or lost objects.
-This recreation empowers the informational network with the „existing“ object in the museum exhibitions and depositories and give us a new informations to interpretate.
+Informational technologies in connection with digitalisation offer the possibility of re-creating the damaged, destroyed or lost objects.
+This recreation empowers the informational network with the „existing“ object in the museum exhibition and depositories and give us new information to interprete.